Curriculum in Peace, War, and Defense

 Advising

 All majors have a primary academic advisor from the Academic Advising Program.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
-The curriculum’s student services manager and the chair work with current and prospective majors by appointment (see contacts tab above).
+The curriculum’s chair and director of undergraduate studies work with current and prospective majors by appointment (see contacts tab above).
 Further information on courses, internships, the honors program, careers, and graduate schools may be obtained from the curriculum’s website.

 Graduate School and Career Opportunities